+Building - 4% declining-balance

-Building Production equipment Vehicles 4% declining-balance 20% declining-balance 30% declining-balance 5 year straight-line Leasehold improvements - 5 year straight-line Prototypes - 2 year straight-line
+Production equipment - 20% declining-balance

+Vehicles - 30% declining-balance

+Leasehold improvements - 5 year straight-line

+Prototypes - 2 year straight-line

 (e) Revenue recognition

 Revenues from the sale of pressure relief valves, manway securement systems and related products is recognised when all the performance obligations identified in the customer contract, typically consisting of a purchase order, are satisfied.
 The performance obligations in a typical purchase order are the manufacture of the pressure relief valve, manway securement system and related accessories and delivery of those items.
 The Company recognizes revenue when collection is reasonably assured.